discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 All content will go through this process.

 ####PaW workflow exceptions:
-Feature content goes through an additional step before the content is returned to the production staff: Publisher: Feature staff check author changes
+Feature content goes through an additional step before the content is returned to the production staff: Publisher: Feature staff check author changes.
+The output from this stage is also required to be sent to it's onw AWS bucket: elife-production-featurechecked

 **Questions to ExeterPremedia: Will you add this step on ECS for feature content only?**